infinum/eightshift-docs/website/docs/basics/block-manifest.md

 }
 ```

-Most of the keys are the same as the `registerBlockType` method, so if you can't find the description here, please check the [official documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/), but we also have some custom features here:
+Most of the keys are the same as the `registerBlockType` method.
+If you can't find the description here, please check the [official documentation](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/), but we also have some custom features here:

 ### namespace